 Those exercises are seeking to empower your body to regain sexual pleasure.
 Many survivors will be ‘checked out’ during sex and might get triggered as their abuse happened in intimate settings.
-We want to check you back in in a safe way.
+We want to check you back in, in a safe way.

-Dissociation comes as a mechanism to protect from the bad feelings and emotions but it also numbs you to all the good ones too.
+Dissociation comes as a mechanism to protect you from the bad feelings and emotions but it also numbs you to all the good ones too.

 The other group will stray from sex altogether.
 Sexuality is too triggering for them and they would avoid it at all costs.
 Both of those behavioural mechanisms are completely normal ways of coping.
-However, they do not make up a healthy pattern of life.
+However, they do not make up a healthy pattern for sex life.
 The good news is that you can readdress this pattern and change it.